Anselm of Canterbury: Monologion

 The Monologion (Monologium, "Monologue"), originally entitled A Monologue on the Reason for Faith (Monoloquium de Ratione Fidei) and sometimes also known as An Example of Meditation on the Reason for Faith (Exemplum Meditandi de Ratione Fidei), was written in 1075 and 1076.
 It follows St Augustine to such an extent that Gibson argues neither Boethius nor Anselm state anything which was not already dealt with in greater detail by Augustine's De Trinitate; Anselm even acknowledges his debt to that work in the Monologions prologue.
 However, he takes pains to present his reasons for belief in God without appeal to scriptural or patristic authority, using new and bold arguments.
 He attributes this style—and the book's existence—to the requests of his fellow monks that "nothing whatsoever in these matters should be made convincing by the authority of Scripture, but whatsoever... the necessity of reason would concisely prove".

 In the first chapter, Anselm begins with a statement that anyone should be able to convince themselves of the existence of God through reason alone "if he is even moderately intelligent".
 He argues that many different things are known as "good", in many varying kinds and degrees.
 These must be understood as being judged relative to a single attribute of goodness.
 He then argues that goodness is itself very good and, further, is good through itself.
 As such, it must be the highest good and, further, "that which is supremely good is also supremely great.
 There is, therefore, some one thing that is supremely good and supremely great—in other words, supreme among all existing things."
 Chapter 2 follows a similar argument, while Chapter 3 argues that the "best and greatest and supreme among all existing things" must be responsible for the existence of all other things.
-Chapter 4 argues that there must be a highest level of dignity among existing things and that highest level must have a single member.
+Chapter 4 argues that there must be the highest level of dignity among existing things and that the highest level must have a single member.
 "Therefore, there is a certain nature or substance or essence who through himself is good and great and through himself is what he is; through whom exists whatever truly is good or great or anything at all; and who is the supreme good, the supreme great thing, the supreme being or subsistent, that is, supreme among all existing things."
 The remaining chapters of the book are devoted to consideration of the attributes necessary to such a being.
 The Euthyphro dilemma, although not addressed by that name, is dealt with as a false dichotomy.
 God is taken to neither conform to nor invent the moral order but to embody it: in each case of his attributes, "God having that attribute is precisely that attribute itself".

 A letter survives of Anselm responding to Lanfranc's criticism of the work.
 The elder cleric took exception to its lack of appeals to scripture and authority.
 The preface of the Proslogion records his own dissatisfaction with the Monologions arguments, since they are rooted in a posteriori evidence and inductive reasoning.